Congratulations! You just finished a 5k that you trained several days a week for over the last month. What should you do now that it’s over?

 5. Don’t ignore your pain

 If you’ve just crossed the finish line and have pain or discomfort, look around for a blue and yellow PT Solutions tent.
 If you see our tent, go speak to a physical therapist.
 Whether you think your shoes are the problem , or you have a more involved injury, PT Solutions physical therapist can help pinpoint where your pain is coming from.
 Once this is discovered they will help relieve your pain and work with you to design a treatment plan that heals you to your previous state before you injured yourself.
-If you don’t see physical therapists at your event, you can schedule a free injury screening at a PT Solutions location.
+If you don’t see physical therapists at your event, you can schedule a free injury screening at any PT Solutions Illinois clinic or anywhere near you.